lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

         Maven configuration. (default: global-settings)
     :mvn-opts: Sets MAVEN_OPTS. (default: '')
-    :mvn-params: Additional mvn parameters to pass to the cli. (default: '')
+    :mvn-params: Additional mvn parameters to pass to the cli. (default: '') Must not include a "-f" option; see parameter mvn-subdir below.
+    :mvn-subdir: Subdirectory supplied as argument to -f option (default: '.')
     :mvn-version: Version of maven to use. (default: mvn35)
     :stream: Keyword that can be used to represent a release code-name.
         Often the same as the branch. (default: master)